-In order to determine the level of access needed by LEP persons, COC will balance the following four factors: (1) the number or proportion of LEP persons eligible to be served or likely to be encountered by the Housing Choice Voucher program; (2) the frequency with which LEP persons come into contact with the program; (3) the nature and importance of the program, activity, or service provided by the program to people's lives; and (4) the resources available to COC and costs.
-Balancing these four factors will ensure meaningful access by LEP persons to critical services while not imposing undue burdens on COC.
+In order to determine the level of access needed by LEP persons, the PHA will balance the following four factors: (1) the number or proportion of LEP persons eligible to be served or likely to be encountered by the Housing Choice Voucher program; (2) the frequency with which LEP persons come into contact with the program; (3) the nature and importance of the program, activity, or service provided by the program to people's lives; and (4) the resources available to the PHA and costs.
+Balancing these four factors will ensure meaningful access by LEP persons to critical services while not imposing undue burdens on the PHA.